Cover version: Modern cover versions of songs

 In 2009, the American musical comedy-drama television series Glee debuted, featuring several musical performances per episode.
 The series featured solely cover songs performed by the series' titular glee club until near the end of its second season with the episode "Original Song".
 The series still primarily uses cover songs of both chart hits and show tunes, occasionally as mashups or distinct variations.
 The show's musical performances have been a commercial success, with over twenty-one million copies of Glee cast single releases purchased digitally, and over nine million albums purchased worldwide.

 Australian alternative/indie radio station Triple J presents a weekly segment called Like a Version in which a band or musician performs one of their own songs as well as a song they love by another artist.
 Originating in 2004, the popularity of the performances have resulted in the release of annual compilation albums of selected covers and, more recently, votes in the annual Triple J Hottest 100 poll (which has even sparked its own controversy).

 Conjoined cover songs are collectively referred to as a cover medley.

-On occasion, a cover can become more popular than the original, for instance Jimi Hendrix's version of Bob Dylan's "All Along the Watchtower" became the standard, and Dylan even adjusted his performance style closer to the Hendrix version.
-Johnny Cash's 2002 cover of "Hurt" by Nine Inch Nails is another example of the cover version eclipsing the original.
-Besides these, Elvis Presley's version of Carl Perkins' original "Blue Suede Shoes", Santana's 1970 version of Peter Green's and Fleetwood Mac's 1968 "Black Magic Woman", Jeff Buckley's version of Leonard Cohen's "Hallelujah", Michael Jackson's version of Yellow Magic Orchestra's "Behind the Mask", Whitney Houston's versions of Dolly Parton's "I Will Always Love You" and of George Benson's "The Greatest Love of All", Nirvana's version of David Bowie's "The Man Who Sold The World", Gary Jules's version of Tears for Fears's "Mad World", Glenn Medeiros's version of George Benson's "Nothing's Gonna Change My Love for You", Lenny Kravitz's version of The Guess Who's "American Woman", Soft Cell's version of Gloria Jones's "Tainted Love", They Might Be Giants' version of "Istanbul (Not Constantinople)" by The Four Lads, and Sinéad O'Connor's version of "Nothing Compares to You" by Prince, are songs where the cover was more successful than the original.
+On occasion, a cover can become more popular than the original, for instance Jimi Hendrix’s version of Bob Dylan’s "All Along the Watchtower" became the standard, and Dylan even adjusted his performance style closer to the Hendrix version.
+Johnny Cash’s 2002 cover of "Hurt" by Nine Inch Nails is another example of the cover version eclipsing the original.
+This is a widespread, common occurrence in the music industry.

+With advancements in artificial intelligence, internet users can create covers using RVC models.